 No problem!
 Just go to the deli counter at your grocery store and ask for two pounds of white American cheese.
 They do not need to slice it.
 Just ask for it in one big block and you can cube it up at home.

 I’m using a cast iron 1.5 quart “party crock” made by Hamilton Beach.
 I’ve linked a similar one I found on Amazon since I’ve been told the small cast iron crock is hard to find these days.
 I’m not sure that Hamilton Beach is making this exact product anymore.
-You can use any 1.5 – 2 quart mini slow cooker for this recipe (non-affiliated links.)
+You can use any 1.5 – 2 quart mini slow cooker for this recipe (paid affiliate links.)

 Cooked and crumbled ground beef, chorizo or spicy sausage are all great additions if you want to “beef” up this recipe!